-As a geospatial specialist for the Texas A&M Natural Resources Institute, Alison Lund assists in the organization and management of research, monitoring, reporting and outreach and training efforts associated with various endangered species and land management projects.
+As a program coordinator for the Texas A&M Natural Resources Institute, Alison Lund assists in the organization and management of research, monitoring, reporting and outreach and training efforts associated with various endangered species and land management projects.

 Before joining NRI in 2013, Alison worked at the Harte Research Institute for Gulf of Mexico Studies in the Fisheries and Ocean Health Lab.
 During those years, she gained experience working on a variety of research projects involving migration patterns of marine life, species interaction with their habitats, and assessments of estuaries and near-shore waters and their role in sustaining marine populations.